manoharan-lab/holopy/docs/source/users/fit_tutorial.rst

   Sphere(n = ComplexParameter(real = par(1.58), imag = 1e-4))

 This will fit to the real part of index of refraction while holding the imaginary part fixed.
-You can fit to it as well by specifying a Parameter instead of a fixed number there.
+You can fit to it as well by specifying ``imag = par(1e-4)`` instead of ``imag = 1e-4``.
+In a case like this where we are providing a small imaginary part for numerical stability, you would not want to fit to it.
+However fitting to an imaginary index component could be useful for a metal particle.

 Tying Parameters
 ----------------